PTC-Education/RPi-EdgeMicroserver/3D-Printer-Control-Hub/README.md

 # - config - stores the EMS and LuascriptResource information for the Printer Control Thing setup.

+# - security - contains the keys.txt file to store the users credentials

 # - images - assets for the readme documentation

 ----------------------